Every year OSBM prepares two types of population estimates for every municipality in North Carolina:

 Yes.
 We will prepare “Provisional Estimates” before the final estimates are certified.
 We will e-mail the point of contact for you municipality/county at the end of August.
 You will then be able login to see and review the provisional population estimates to identify any potential errors or omissions in the survey data provided.

-The first set of population estimates that will utilize information from the 2020 Census will be the July 1, 2020 population estimates that will be published in the fall of 2021.
-We will use the April 1, 2020 Census counts to evaluate and adjust our current population estimate models.
-The new models and data will be used to estimate municipal and county populations after 2020.
+The July 1, 2020 population estimates that were published in the fall of 2021 were first to use information from the April 1, 2020 Census count.
+We continue to evaluate our models and the April 1, 2020 Census counts to improve our population estimate models.
 A complete count of your municipal or county population is a critical component of your population estimates.

 “Annexation” refers to a land area that has been fully incorporated into an existing municipality.
 Attempted annexations that are under appeal or are pending are not included.